 Petkeen is reader-supported.
 When you buy through links on our site, we may earn an affiliate commision.
 Learn More

-How to Choose the Right Cage Size for a Crested Gecko
+How to Choose the Right Habitat Size for a Crested Gecko

 Crested Geckos are ideal reptiles for beginners, as they are relatively simple and easy to look after.
 That said, these reptiles can live for up to 20 years, so they are a large responsibility that should not be taken lightly.
 With this long lifespan, you’ll want to make sure they have the best enclosure possible.